Pranay8282/Expense-Management/docs/README.md

-# MoneyPath – Smart Expense Reimbursement System
+# XpenseMate – Smart Expense Reimbursement System

-MoneyPath is a full-stack smart expense management application designed to streamline and automate the expense reimbursement process for companies.
+XpenseMate is a full-stack smart expense management application designed to streamline and automate the expense reimbursement process for companies.
 It features OCR for receipt scanning, role-based access control, and a multi-level approval workflow.

 ## Core Features